Accounting for Payment Gateways: Shopify Payments vs Alternative Shopify Payment Methods

 Accounting for Shopify Payments

 Shopify gives online sellers an option to accept payments from different payment providers.
-You can use Shopify Payments, a native Shopify payment gateway.
+You can use Shopify Payments, Shopify’s native payment gateway.
 There are also several ways for customers to pay online without using a credit card, like PayPal and Amazon Pay, for example.

-The variety of Shopify payment processing options can become both a great growth opportunity and a challenge to e-commerce business owners
+The variety of Shopify’s payment methods can become both a great growth opportunity and a challenge to ecommerce business owners

 The automation software will need to gather data from each payment provider separately but account for them in one place.
 And of course, it has to provide accurate reconciliation at the end of each month and keep your books in order.